Vietoris$\unicode{x2013}$Rips Complexes of Metric Spaces Near a Metric Graph: Abstract Metric Graphs

 \section{Abstract Metric Graphs}

 Let $(\G,d_\G)$ be a path-connected (abstract) metric graph with a positive convexity radius $\rho(\G)$.
 This section is devoted to the study of the Vietoris--Rips complexes of a metric space $(S,d_S)$ that is close to $\G$ in the Gromov-Hausdorff distance (see \defref{gh}).
 Our main result of this section is presented in \thmref{gh-hom}.
-We show how to choose a scale $\beta$, depending on the Gromov-Hausdorff distance $d_{GH}(S,\G)$ and $\rho(\G)$, such that the Vietoris--Rips complex the geometric complex of $\Ri_\beta(S)$ is homotopy equivalent to $\G$.
+We show how to choose a scale $\beta$, depending only on the Gromov-Hausdorff distance $d_{GH}(S,\G)$ and $\rho(\G)$, such that the geometric complex of $\Ri_\beta(S)$ is homotopy equivalent to $\G$.

 Our technique of the proof involves the use of the barycentric subdivision of the Vietoris--Rips complexes of $S$.
 The approach uses the concept of circumcenter in metric space---especially in $\G$.
-In \subsecref{circumcenter}, we define the notion, and observe that \emph{small} subsets of $\G$ have a unique circumcenter.
+In \subsecref{circumcenter}, we define the notion of a circumcenter, and observe that \emph{small} subsets of $\G$ have a unique circumcenter.
 We present the final homotopy equivalence result of this section in \subsecref{homeq-gh}.